 The process of developing and structuring the main content of the first edition of OHS Body of Knowledge was managed by a Technical Panel with representation from Victorian universities teaching OHS and from the Safety Institute of Australia, which is the main professional body for generalist OHS professionals in Australia.
 The Panel developed an initial conceptual framework which was then amended in accord with feedback received from OHS tertiary-level educators throughout Australia and the wider OHS profession.
 Specialist authors were invited to contribute chapters, which were then subjected to peer review and editing.

-The development of later chapters has taken a more inclusive approach with the chapter structure being determined by a topic-specific technical panel, the chapter itself frequently being the result of collaborative writing and the implications for practice being identified through workshops and focus groups.
+The development of later chapters has taken a more inclusive approach with the chapter structure often being determined by a topic-specific technical panel, the chapter itself frequently being the result of collaborative writing and the implications for practice being identified through workshops and focus groups.

-A program for review and development of additional chapters is being complied in consultation with OHS professionals and academics.
 Have your say on the priorities for future development.
 Go to page on Future development.